yard

 Spring whites start with bulbs like white tulips and creamy daffodils.
 They pair well with flowering shrubs such as white lilacs and early-blooming evergreen azaleas that carry you through cool weather.

 Summer does most of the heavy lifting.
-Reliable plants include shasta daisies, panicle hydrangeas, white salvias, and repeat-blooming white shrub roses.
+Reliable plants include shasta daisies, panicle hydrangeas, and white salvias.
+Repeat-blooming white shrub roses add another long season layer.
 In hot zones, pale lantanas and white verbenas keep going in heat that would shut down many bulbs.

 Fall is where many white gardens fizzle.
 Add late players like white mums, white fall asters, and reblooming hydrangeas to keep some color as nights cool.